ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

 :::tip
 ClickHouse treats `user_name@'address'` as a username as a whole.
 Thus, technically you can create multiple users with the same `user_name` and different constructions after `@`.
 However, we do not recommend to do so.
 :::

+## VALID UNTIL Clause

+Allows you to specify the expiration date and, optionally, the time for a user.
+It accepts a string as a parameter.
+It is recommended to use the `YYYY-MM-DD [hh:mm:ss] [timezone]` format for datetime.

+Examples:

+- `CREATE USER name1 VALID UNTIL '2025-01-01'`
+- `CREATE USER name1 VALID UNTIL '2025-01-01 12:00:00 UTC'`
+- `CREATE USER name1 VALID UNTIL 'infinity'`

 ## GRANTEES Clause